 Global Coalition on Migration (GCM) - The GCM members represent regional and international networks of migrant associations, migrants rights organizations and advocates, trade unions, faith groups and academia, covering every region around the world.
-The concept of the GCM was born out of the collaborations of its initial member organizations around the Global Forum on Migration (GFMD) and the corresponding People's Global Action on Migration, Development & Human Rights (PGA) processes. gcmigration.org
+The concept of the GCM was born out of the collaborations of its initial member organizations around the Global Forum on Migration (GFMD) and the corresponding People's Global Action on Migration, Development & Human Rights (PGA) processes.
+(See: www.GCMigration.org.)

-Migration and Development Civil Society Network (MADE) - MADE is a global platform organised by ICMC and partners to connect civil society worldwide and strengthens their capacity and role in advocacy and work with governments to promote policies for the well-being of all migrants and their communities.
-The MADE network has evolved out of years of civil society organising for the Global Forum on Migration and Development (GFMD) and was officially launched during the 2014 GFMD Civil Society Days. madenetwork.org
+Migration and Development Civil Society Network (MADE) - MADE is a global platform that connects civil society worldwide and strengthens their capacity and role in advocacy and work with governments to promote policies for the well-being of all migrants and their communities.
+The MADE network has evolved out of years of civil society organizing for the Global Forum on Migration and